Music of Final Fantasy XV: Theme songs

 Florence Welch (pictured 2015) sang the game's theme songs, while her band Florence and the Machine performed them.

 The game's theme song is a cover of Ben E. King's "Stand by Me", performed by the English indie rock band Florence and the Machine and sung by the band's leader, Florence Welch.
 It was used in all versions of the game.
 The cover used a full orchestra, including brass, strings and timpani.
 In addition, the recurring theme "Prelude to Final Fantasy" was incorporated as a backing player on the harp.
 Welch stated that she wanted to make a "mystical" contribution to the game.
 She also commented that "Stand by Me" was a difficult song to improve upon.
 When deciding upon an artist who had their own unique "world" that would fit with the setting of XV, Florence and the Machine was one of many bands Square Enix looked at.

 In the context of XV, "Stand by Me" was not intended as a love song, but rather as a message or prayer of gratitude from Noctis to all who had supported him on his journey, including Lunafreya, his father Regis and his three companions Gladiolus Amicitia, Ignis Scientia and Prompto Argentum.
-Welch's contribution is notable as Final Fantasy theme songs have traditionally been performed by Asian singers, with the exception of XIII which had the Leona Lewis single "My Hands" substituted for "Kimi ga Iru Kara" in its English release.
+Welch's contribution is notable as Final Fantasy theme songs have traditionally been performed by Asian singers, with the exception of XIII which substituted the Leona Lewis single "My Hands" in its English release for the Japanese version's "Kimi ga Iru Kara".
 In addition to the cover for "Stand by Me", Florence and the Machine created two original songs inspired by the world and story of XV, also sung by Welch: "Too Much Is Never Enough" and "I Will Be".
 Not all of the theme songs were used in the base game, with some coming in future content.